cncf/wg-serverless/workflow/spec/spec.md

 </tr>
 </table>

-In which case the states data output would include people whos age is less than 40.
+In which case the states data output would include people who's age is less than 40.
 You can then easily during testing change your output path to for example:

 ```